 No one can see your value as a person if you don’t value yourself first.
 And taking care of yourself, when done from a place of non-neediness, is what demonstrates that you value yourself.

 Now, there’s a fine line between taking care of yourself for the right and wrong reasons.
 If you do these things I outline below in order to get others to like you, you’ve already lost (that’s needy behavior, remember?).
-You should take care of yourself because you genuinely want to be a healthy, intelligent, well-rounded individual for the sake of being a healthy, intelligent, well-rounded individual that values your own self-worth over what others think of you.
+You should take care of yourself because you genuinely want to be a healthy, intelligent, well-rounded individual for the sake of being a healthy, intelligent, well-rounded individual who values your own self-worth over what others think of you.

 Think of it this way: people won’t love you until you love yourself.

 So with that said, here’s a list of some of the major areas of your life you should focus on first (if you don’t already):

-Health.
 Taking care of your physical and mental health is the single biggest step you can take towards improving your life.
 It has the biggest, most enduring impact on virtually every other area of your life, including dating and relationships.3

 Besides making you look better, eating right and exercising consistently simply makes you feel better on a day-to-day basis.
 When you feel better—when you have more energy and your mood is raised a little—it’s a lot easier to get your ass out of the house and into the world so you can engage with people genuinely and confidently.
-You’re also more pleasant to be around.
+You’re also more pleasant to be around.4